dhbalaji/docusauras-dhbalaji-blog/blog/2025/7-years-with-one-employer.md

 ## Jobs Are Forever — The Myth We Bought

 We were told a job is a destination.
 Land one, and you’re safe.
 Study hard, get placed, follow the system, and one day retire in peace.
 That illusion didn’t survive its first encounter with real-world volatility.
 For many of us, it collapsed not in our first job, but in the uncertainty of the second or third, where layoffs weren’t just newspaper headlines — they were personal.
 I vividly remember 2012 — hearing the word *layoff* not in a company-wide announcement, but in hushed conversations.
 Someone had run a SQL script to revoke access for 2,000 employees.
-That one line of code unraveled years of effort.
+That one line of code unraveled years of effort in milliseconds.

 Like Abhimanyu in the Mahabharata’s chakra vyuha — we were trained to enter the maze, but never taught how to exit with dignity or direction.